-This [Mutual] Resolution applies to [light duty vehicles].
+This Mutual Resolution applies to light-duty vehicles.

 Functional Unit and reference flow

-The primary function of a [light duty vehicle] is to transport people from one location to another.
-For the present application of this Resolution, the functional unit (FU) for [light duty vehicles] is defined as the distance travelled per passenger over vehicle lifetime.
+The primary function of a light-duty vehicle is to transport people from one location to another.
+For the present application of this Resolution, the functional unit (FU) for light-duty vehicles is defined as the distance travelled per passenger over vehicle lifetime.

 [However, the definition of a functional unit for light-duty vehicles beyond passenger cars presents notable complexity.
 For [vans], which are designed primarily for goods transport but often serve mixed functions such as carrying tools, equipment, or passengers, the choice of an appropriate functional unit is challenging.]

-Given these considerations, considering only [light duty vehicles] and the fact that their real-life occupancy (number of passengers per vehicle) is difficult to estimate, a more conservative approach should be considered and single passenger per vehicle should be assumed, with the presumption that vehicle technologies and energy sources will not change the [light duty vehicle] occupancy rate.
+Given these considerations, considering only light-duty vehicles and the fact that their real-life occupancy (number of passengers per vehicle) is difficult to estimate, a more conservative approach should be considered and single passenger per vehicle should be assumed, with the presumption that vehicle technologies and energy sources will not change the light-duty vehicle occupancy rate.
 This will also ensure comparability between different vehicles.

-Considering the above assumption, the functional unit (FU) for a [light duty vehicles] is defined as the transportation of 1 passenger per km of distance travelled over the vehicle lifetime.
+Considering the above assumption, the functional unit (FU) for a light-duty vehicle is defined as the transportation of 1 passenger per km of distance travelled over the vehicle lifetime.